terejoe/100-days-of-javascript-code/README.md

 # 100-days-of-javascript-code
-Day-7
+Day-8
-A program that displays customers review with their faces and name.
+A program that filters a section when clicked or typed.